Josephkagimu1/SignUp-Login-Logout/README.md

 ## Additional explanation :
  here you can create an account by signing up and login later, you can still Logout .
+ ## This is totally functioning and responsive !

 # Getting Started with Create React App